 8. Bing’s story arc goes from her abandonment and servitude in young girlhood, to her essentially being sold in young adulthood, to her marriage and motherhood.
 What do you think happened to Bing after the story left off?
 Do you think the challenges of her formative years affected her adult life in the U.S.?
 If so, how?

 9. Bing’s Elder Sister’s personality looms large throughout the story.
 How instrumental was she to Bing’s fate?
 Was Elder Sister a sympathetic character to you?
 Was she ruthless or merely pragmatic, given the dramatic circumstances?
 Do you know people in your own life with Elder Sister’s courage and initiative?

 10. Three of the book’s main characters finally fled Shanghai, but one, Benny, stayed behind during the mass exodus.
-Given his eventual moral reckoning and spiritual transformation, how did his response to liberation compare to that of his sister, Diane; his mother; and his father?
+Given his eventual moral reckoning and spiritual transformation, how did his response to liberation compare to that of his sister, Doreen; his mother; and his father?

 11. What motivated Benny’s mother to leave her family and flee with the father’s staff?
 Do you feel empathy with her for choosing the path she did?